Talking to your toddler about their day

 The importance of talking about the day

 For one thing, parents – parents who are starting their toddlers in daycare or preschool for the first time, and parents whose little ones are only just starting to be verbal enough to really share what they do when they’re away from home, even if they’ve been spending time in daycare for most of their lives – are curious.
-For so much of Baby’s life, you’ve got a starring role, but for the parts when you’re away from him, you don’t even get to watch the reruns.
+For so much of Baby’s life, you’ve got a starring role, but for the parts when you’re away from them, you don’t even get to watch the reruns.

 Tips for getting started

-• Question your questions: Depending on how asking Baby about his day has gone in the past, it may be time to rethink your questioning style.
+- Question your questions: Depending on how asking Baby about their day has gone in the past, it may be time to rethink your questioning style.
 Open-ended questions are more likely to get a longer, or more interesting, answer than yes or no questions.
 Very specific questions (as opposed to the more general, “how was your day?”) can help young children organize the way they think about their day.
 On the other hand, some children can take very specific questions as nosiness or prying, especially as they get older.
 In the end, the best way to approach asking questions is to take your cues from your little one.
-If one way of asking about his day doesn’t work, try something else until you find something that sticks.
+If one way of asking about their day doesn’t work, try something else until you find something that sticks.

 Sources